Point processes of the Poisson-Skellam family: Introduction

 The Skellam process was introduced in the short paper \cite{S1946} of 1946 as the difference of two independent Poisson processes $N_1,N_2$ with constant rates $\lambda_1,\lambda_2$ respectively.
 It was shown that $S = N_1-N_2$ has distribution

+where $I_\nu(z) = \sum_{k=0}^\infty (z/2)^{2k+\nu}/ (k! \Gamma(k+\nu + 1))$, with $\nu\in \mathbb{R}$ and $z\in\mathbb{C}$ is the modified Bessel function of order $\nu$.
 This process performs isolated unitary jumps of size $1$ or $-1$, extending its support to negative values as well.
-However, being a difference of Poisson processes it preserves several good properties, allowing for detailed studies of its dynamics.
+However, being a difference of Poisson processes it preserves several good properties (for instance stationarity and independence of the increments), allowing for detailed studies of its dynamics.

 The Skellam process was subsequently extended by different authors and several new results have been recently obtained in a series of interesting papers considering a Skellam process of order $K$, that is a motion which performs jumps of size in the set $\{-K,\dots,-1,1,\dots,K\},\ K\in\mathbb{N}$, see for instance \cite{GKL2020, KK2024} and the references therein.
-The interest in this process and its extensions is due not only for its good stochastic properties, but also thanks to the wide spectrum of its possible applications, ranging from insurance applications to modeling the intensity difference of pixels in cameras \cite{KN2008} or the difference of the number of goals of two competing teams in a football game \cite{HJK2007}.
+The interest in this process and its extensions is due not only for its good stochastic properties, but also thanks to the wide spectrum of its possible applications, ranging from insurance applications to modeling the intensity difference of pixels in cameras \cite{KN2008} or the difference of the number of goals of two competing teams in a football game \cite{HJK2007} or the evolution of interacting populations \cite{CO2026}.

 Another interesting extension of the Poisson process is the so-called Poisson process of order $K$, also known as general counting process, which permits us to describe arrivals up to $K$ units per instant.
-As far as we know this process has been introduced in 1984 in the short paper \cite{P1984} and it consists in a specific linear combination of independent homogeneous Poisson processes, i.e. $N^K = \sum_{i=1}^K i N_i$, which is strictly connected to the Skellam process of order $K,\ S^K$, since $S^K = N_1^K - N_2^K$, with $N_1^K,N_2^K$ being two independent Poisson processes of order $K$.
+As far as we know this process has been introduced in 1984 in the short paper \cite{P1984} and it consists of a specific linear combination of independent homogeneous Poisson processes, i.e. $N^K = \sum_{i=1}^K i N_i$, which is strictly connected to the Skellam process of order $K,\ S^K$, since $S^K = N_1^K - N_2^K$, with $N_1^K,N_2^K$ being two independent Poisson processes of order $K$.

 After the pioneering work of Laskin \cite{L2003} concerning the fractional Poisson process, several researchers studied different types of fractional point processes (see for instance \cite{BM2014, GKMR2014, PKS2011} and references therein), including non-homogeneous versions \cite{MV2019} and space-fractional versions, often related to a time-changing via Bernstein subordinators \cite{GOS2017, OT2015}, as well as state-dependent processes \cite{C2022, GOP2015, KV2019}.
 The quite common denomination of "time" and "space" fractionality derived from the modification of the time and of the space operator in the difference-differential equation governing the probability mass function of the processes.